cryoraj/AmazonCustomerCoupon/README.md

 ## Summary of Findings

 1. **Coupon Type Matters**

-   - Coffee house and inexpensive restaurant coupons have the highest acceptance rates.
+   - Carry out & Take away and inexpensive restaurant coupons have the highest acceptance rates.
+[Section 5.2]

-   - More expensive restaurant coupons show much lower acceptance.
+   - More expensive restaurant and bar coupons show much lower acceptance.
+[Section 5.2]

 2. **Weather & Destination Influence Behavior**

    - Clear weather is associated with higher coupon acceptance.
+[Section 5.5]

-   - Work-related trips have the lowest acceptance, while leisure-oriented destinations (like “home” or “friends”) show stronger engagement.
+   - Work-related trips have the lowest acceptance, while leisure-oriented destinations show stronger engagement.
+[SEction 5.6]

 3. **Demographics Drive Acceptance**

    - **Age:** Younger drivers are significantly more likely to accept coupons.
+[Section 5.8]

-   - **Has Children:** Families with children tend to accept coupons at slightly higher rates than those without.
+   - **Has Children:** Families with children tend to accept coupons at slightly lower rates than those without.
+[Section 5.9]

-   - **Marital Status:** Singles are more responsive to coupons than married customers.
+   - **Marital Status:** Singles are more responsive to coupons than customers with a partner [Section 5.10]

    - **Education:** Acceptance rates are fairly balanced across education levels, but slightly higher among those with college or some higher education.
+[Section 5.8]

    - **Occupation:** Certain occupations (students, sales/service roles) show higher acceptance compared to professionals in managerial or technical roles.
+[Section 5.8]

 ---

 ## Recommendations

 1. **Target Younger Audiences & Students**
-   - Focus marketing campaigns on younger age groups and occupations like students and service workers, where acceptance rates are highest.
+   - Focus marketing campaigns on younger age groups and occupations like students - Healthcare Support, where acceptance rates are highest.

 2. **Optimize for Context**
    - Deliver coupons during **clear weather** and **non-work trips**, especially for leisure or dining destinations.